 If you have just bought a mid-century modern suburban-type house and found a gold medallion affixed to the exterior wall, you might be wondering what this is all about.
 In the 1960s and '70s, this badge meant that you were entering a house of technological marvels.
-No, it did not mean that the home had a Jetsons-like system of automatic dog washers and food preppers.
-It simply meant that the home had a relatively new innovation of the time: It was 100 percent electrified.
+No, it did not mean that the home had a "Jetsons"-like system of automatic dog washers and food preppers.
+It simply meant that the home had a relatively innovation of the time: It was 100 percent electrified.

 From "Dirty" Energy to Clean Electricity